Kong/docs.konghq.com/app/_hub/kong-inc/jwt-signer/index.md

       default: true
       datatype: boolean
       description: |
-        When you provide a opaque channel token that the plugin introspects, and you do expiry and scopes verification on introspection results, you probably don't want to do another round of checks on the payload before the plugin signs a new token.
-Or that you don't want to do checks to a JWT token provided with introspection JSON specified with `config.channel_token_introspection_jwt_claim`.
-With this parameter you can enable / disable further checks on payload before the new token is signed.
-If you set this to `true` the expiry or scopes are not checked on payload.
+        When you provide an opaque channel token that the plugin introspects, and you do expiry and scopes verification on introspection results, you probably don't want to do another round of checks on the payload before the plugin signs a new token.
+Or you don't want to do checks to a JWT token provided with introspection JSON specified with `config.channel_token_introspection_jwt_claim`.
+Use this parameter to enable or disable further checks on a payload before the new token is signed.
+If you set this to `true`, the expiry or scopes are not checked on a payload.
     - name: enable_channel_token_introspection
       required: false
       default: true